TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-go.md

 [We can also look at the way volumes were spread out over exchanges based on Time of Day.](http://rcharts.github.io/viewer/?ba03ed4250a3839722c5)

 ## Exchange Volumes and Market Shares Over 2014
-The following graphs mirror the last rChart in the above section.
+The following graphs illustrate the extent of day-to-day consistency for the trends in the last rChart.

 With so many exchanges, it may be helpful to amalgamate categories:
 ![Regular Hours Market Share](https://github.com/TeddyCho/TeddyCho.github.io/blob/master/_posts/img/Regular2014.png)